 6. Giorgio Armani

 Thin and tall, Armani’s fashion sketch models look as if they’re frozen in time on one of their runway walks.
 Sometimes they’re posing like a modern fashionista!
 His fashion illustration sketches go into the details of accessories and hairstyles, even skin tones and makeup, building a whole personality.
-They show the tiny nuances of fringes, embellishments, shine and shimmer.
+They show the tiny nuances of fringes, embellishments, shine and shimmer, making them a great inspiration especially for those learning fashion design.
 Here are two made for Lady Gaga’s Born This Way ball tour.